nathanlane/nathanlane.github.io/WEBMASTER_GUIDE.md

-# Webmaster Guide - lanewebsite
+# Webmaster Guide - nathanlane.github.io

 This guide covers everything you need to know to manage and deploy this website after the production readiness improvements.